Bakuutin/submarino/README.md

 If Web3 gave us self-custody for money, Mycelia Mesh gives us self-custody for cognition.

-### What is Mycelia Mesh?
+## Solution Overview
 Mycelia Mesh is an upgrade layer on top of Mycelia.tech that transforms isolated local memory vaults into a collaborative, peer-to-peer network of AI agents.
+Submarino supplies the libp2p-powered MCP backchannel; the hackathon work layers on cross-node intent flows and resilient memory replication.

 Every participant runs a personal node that:
 - Stores and indexes private knowledge locally